2022 Russian mobilization: Russian officials and their families

-Vladimir Solovyov, who had previously condemned young people for avoiding mobilization, defended his 21-year-old son against critics who asked why his son had not volunteered to fight in Ukraine.
+Vladimir Solovyov, who previously condemned young people for dodging the draft, defended his 21-year-old son against critics questioning his failure to volunteer.

-Yevgeny Prigozhin called members of the Russian parliament "useless" and said that the "deputies should go to the front", adding that "those people who have been talking from tribunes for years need to start doing something."
+Yevgeny Prigozhin called members of the Russian parliament "useless" and said that the "deputies should go to the front," adding that "those people who have been talking from tribunes for years need to start doing something."

-Margarita Simonyan, the head of state broadcaster RT, complained why the "millions of security officers and guards" who are being used in Russia were not sent to the front.
-Speaking of the chaotic mobilization and reports of old, disabled or otherwise unfit men getting called up into the army, Vladimir Solovyov, the host of the Russian State TV show Evening with Vladimir Solovyov, suggested that recruitment officers who call up the wrong people should either be shot or sent to the front to fight themselves.
+Margarita Simonyan, the head of state broadcaster RT, complained about "millions of security officers and guards" who are being used in Russia, but are not sent to the front.
+Speaking of the chaotic mobilization and reports of old, disabled, or otherwise unfit men, getting called up into the army, Vladimir Solovyov, the host of the Russian State TV show Evening with Vladimir Solovyov, suggested that recruitment officers who call up the wrong people should either be shot or sent to the front to fight themselves.

 Russian opposition politician Emilia Slabunova, a member of the Legislative Assembly of the Republic of Karelia, wrote a letter to President Vladimir Putin urging him to officially declare the end of mobilization.
-She wrote that absence of such a decree "affects the psychological state of society".
+She wrote that the absence of such a decree "affects the psychological state of society."

 In February 2023, Putin's leading propagandist Vladimir Solovyov defended his 21-year-old son Daniil against critics who asked why his son had not enlisted in the Russian army.
-Vladimir Solovyov had previously encouraged every able-bodied Russian man to volunteer for service and go fight in the war in Ukraine, and condemned young people who tried to avoid mobilization.
+Vladimir Solovyov had previously encouraged every able-bodied Russian man to volunteer for service and go fight in the war in Ukraine, and he had condemned young people who tried to avoid mobilization.